-At the end of the current fiscal year, governmental funds reported combined ending fund balances of \$34,860,844 an increase of \$10,402,114 in comparison with the prior year restated amount.
-Of the combined ending fund balances, \$22,551,956 represents unrestricted (committed, assigned, and unassigned) fund balance, which is available for spending at the County's discretion.
+At the end of the current fiscal year, governmental funds reported combined ending fund balances of \$38,175,644 an increase of \$3,314,800 in comparison with the prior year.
+Of the combined ending fund balances, \$23,397,138 represents unrestricted (committed, assigned, and unassigned) fund balance, which is available for spending at the County's discretion.
 The remainder of the fund balance is classified as either nonspendable or restricted to indicate that it is not available for new spending because it has already been restricted for various reasons either by state law, grant agreements, bond covenants, or is not in spendable form.

 The General Fund is the main operating fund for the County.
-At the end of the current fiscal year, it had an unrestricted fund balance of \$3,777,353.
+At the end of the current fiscal year, it had an unrestricted fund balance of \$4,473,600.
 As a measure of the General Fund's liquidity, it may be useful to compare unrestricted fund balance to total expenditures.
-The General Fund's unrestricted fund balance represents 70.5% of total General Fund expenditures.
-During 2021, the ending fund balance decreased by \$163,579 due primarily to a transfer to the capital projects fund, which was offset by a decrease in public safety expenditures with minimal change in revenues for that department.
+The General Fund's unrestricted fund balance represents 73.3% of total General Fund expenditures.
+During 2022, the ending fund balance increased by \$945,418 due primarily to an increase in intergovernmental revenues.

-The Road and Bridge Special Revenue Fund had an unrestricted fund balance of \$10,893,935 at fiscal year-end, representing 125.6% of its annual expenditures.
-The ending fund balance decreased \$2,202,116 during 2021.
-The primary reason for the decrease was due to a transfer to the capital projects fund.
+The Road and Bridge Special Revenue Fund had an unrestricted fund balance of \$11,357,608 at fiscal year-end, representing 116.8% of its annual expenditures.
+The ending fund balance increased \$1,862,970 during 2022.
+The primary reason for the increase was due to an increase in state aid.

-The Family Services Special Revenue Fund had an unrestricted fund balance of \$2,406,563 at fiscal year-end, representing 84.4% of its annual expenditures.
-The ending fund balance decreased \$3,038,166 during 2021, primarily due to a transfer to the capital projects fund.
+The Family Services Special Revenue Fund had an unrestricted fund balance of \$2,831,153 at fiscal year-end, representing 92.7% of its annual expenditures.
+The ending fund balance increased \$470,589 during 2022, primarily due to the timing of the state aid receipts.

-The Ditch Special Revenue Fund had an unrestricted fund balance of (\$2,085,584) and restricted fund balance of \$1,022,969 at fiscal year-end.
-Beginning fund balance in the ditch fund was restated by \$63,874.
-The ending fund balance decreased \$1,306,930 during 2021, primarily due to additional payments for improvement projects.
+The Ditch Special Revenue Fund had an unrestricted fund balance of (\$2,953,009) and restricted fund balance of \$1,671,488 at fiscal year-end.
+Expenditures exceeded revenue in the ditch fund by \$960,906.
+This was offset by \$772,000 in bond proceeds in 2022 for a total decreased in ending fund balance of \$218,906.
+Expenditures were greater than budgeted expenditures by \$2,222,958 due to ditch redetermination damages in 2022 that were not budgeted for.